taurr/bevy-template-rs/README.md

 - Binary optionally sets up a 2D or 3D camera.
 - Binary expansion setup to use [bevy_editor_pls](https://github.com/jakobhellermann/bevy_editor_pls).
 Just pass `--features editor` when building (or use the right task in vscode).
+- Template adjusts if expanded inside a existing cargo project.
 - Library expansion includes complete integration test example.
 - The template will utilize *"fast compiles"* as described in [The Bevy Book] when building using the vscode tasks.
 If not using vscode, just use `cargo build --features bevy/dynamic`.
-- Basic GitHub workflow for building/testing the resulting project
+- Basic GitHub workflow for building/testing the resulting project (optional)
 - Latest (0.7) [Bevy] version, or GitHub main version (as a patch), are both supported.
 - VSCode launch configuration for executable/unit-tests and integration test
 - VSCode tasks